Perseus: A Simple and Optimal High-Order Method for Variational Inequalities

 such that $\hat{x} = \textsf{Perseus-restart}(p, x_0, L, \mu, D, T, 0)$ satisfies $\|\hat{x} - x^\star\| \leq \epsilon$ and the total number of calls of the subproblem solvers is bounded by

-where $p \in \{1, 2, \ldots\}$ is an order, $\kappa = L/\mu > 0$ is the condition number of $F$, $D > 0$ is the diameter of $\XCal$ and $x^\star \in \XCal$ is one weak solution. \end{theorem} \begin{remark} For the first-order methods (the case of $p=1$), the convergence guarantee in Theorem~\ref{Thm:monotone-global} recovers the global rate of $O(L/\epsilon)$ achieved by the dual extrapolation method~\citep[Theorem~2]{Nesterov-2007-Dual}.
-The same rate has been derived for other methods~\citep{Nemirovski-2004-Prox,Monteiro-2010-Complexity,Mokhtari-2020-Convergence,Kotsalis-2022-Simple} and is known to match the lower bound~\citep{Ouyang-2021-Lower}.
-For the second-order and high-order methods (the case of $p \geq 2$), our results improve upon the state-of-the-art results~\citep{Monteiro-2012-Iteration,Bullins-2022-Higher,Lin-2021-Monotone,Jiang-2022-Generalized} by shaving off the log factors. \end{remark} \begin{remark} For the first-order methods, the convergence guarantee in Theorem~\ref{Thm:monotone-restart} recovers the global linear convergence rate achieved by the dual extrapolation method and other methods and matches the lower bound~\citep{Zhang-2022-Lower}.
-For the second-order and high-order methods, our results improve upon the results in~\citet{Jiang-2022-Generalized} by shaving off the log factors.
-We believe that these bounds can not be further improved although we do not know of lower bounds for this problem. \end{remark} \paragraph{Nonmonotone setting.} We consider smooth and nonmonotone VIs satisfying the (strong) Minty condition and present the global rate of Algorithm~\ref{Algorithm:DE} and~\ref{Algorithm:restart} in terms of the number of calls of the subproblem solvers. \begin{theorem} Suppose that Assumption~\ref{Assumption:smooth} and the Minty condition hold true and let $\epsilon \in (0, 1)$.
-Then, the required number of iterations is
+where $p \in \{1, 2, \ldots\}$ is an order, $\kappa = L/\mu > 0$ is the condition number of $F$, $D > 0$ is the diameter of $\XCal$ and $x^\star \in \XCal$ is one weak solution. \end{theorem} \begin{remark} For the first-order methods (i.e., the case of $p=1$), the convergence guarantee in Theorem~\ref{Thm:monotone-global} recovers the global rate of $O(L/\epsilon)$ in~\citet[Theorem~2]{Nesterov-2007-Dual}.
+The same rate has been derived for other first-order methods~\citep{Nemirovski-2004-Prox,Monteiro-2010-Complexity,Mokhtari-2020-Convergence,Kotsalis-2022-Simple} and is known to match the established lower bound~\citep{Ouyang-2021-Lower}.
+For the second-order and high-order methods (i.e., the case of $p \geq 2$), our results improve upon the state-of-the-art results~\citep{Monteiro-2012-Iteration,Bullins-2022-Higher,Lin-2023-Monotone,Jiang-2022-Generalized} by shaving off an additional $\log\log(1/\epsilon)$ factor. \end{remark} \begin{remark} For the first-order methods, Theorem~\ref{Thm:monotone-restart} recovers the global linear convergence rate achieved by the dual extrapolation method and matches the lower bound~\citep{Zhang-2022-Lower}.
+For the second-order and high-order methods, our results are new and we believe that these bounds can not be further improved although we do not know of lower bounds. \end{remark} \paragraph{Local convergence.} We present the local convergence property of our methods for the strongly monotone VIs. \begin{theorem} Suppose that Assumption~\ref{Assumption:smooth} holds and $F: \br^d \rightarrow \br^d$ is $\mu$-strongly monotone and let $\{x_k\}_{k=0}^{T+1}$ be generated by $\textsf{Perseus-restart}(p, x_0, L, \mu, D, T, 1)$.
+Then, the following statement holds true,